 - Aluminum construction for corrosion resistance and lightweight.

-- All wetted metal components are of stainless steel construction standard.
+- All wetted metal components are available in stainless steel or carbon steel construction.

 - Teflon seals standard (other seal material available).